pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 }
 ```

 Which is correct.
 Thus, this toy / Proof-of-Concept example demonstrates for me that Rust is aligned well with the task.
+Must admit, memory safety and object-oriented things should be taken seriously during further development.